Te-Maramataka/mataripy/README.md

 When the PsAng increases to 360° (which = 0°), it is a new moon.
 When it decreases back to 0°, it is a full moon.
 For S-T-O, it rises to its a local maximum at new moon, and falls to a local minimum at full moon.
+#### JPL Horizons API Wrappers
+* [Python](https://astroquery.readthedocs.io/en/latest/jplhorizons/jplhorizons.html).
+I've written [a python programme](https://github.com/kumkee/solarterms) to predict to 24 Chinese Solar Terms.
+You may use that as an example.